smkp2bekasi/UserValidation/readme.md

 - Initial Release

 ## v0.0.2
-- Fully operates
+- Fully operational
-- Login function added
+- Added login function
-- Links page added
+- Added links page

 ## v0.0.3
-- Obfuscated some function
+- Obfuscated some functions

 ## v0.0.4
-- Revamped login page
+- Revamped the login page
-- Login system not functionable
+- Login system is currently non-functional

 ## v0.1.0
 - Added new features that display an error message if the user inputs an incorrect ID or password.